GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 );
 ```

-Once you see the green marker, run `DESC TABLE` to check detail of the table.
+Once the green marker appears, run `DESC TABLE` to view the details of the table.

-In GreptimeDB, there are three kinds of column in term of semantic type:
+In GreptimeDB, there are three types of columns:

-- `PRIMARY KEY`: Key columns used for sorting and partition
+- `PRIMARY KEY`: key columns that are used for sorting and partitioning
-- `FIELD`: Value columns that hold values
+- `FIELD`: columns which store values
-- `TIME INDEX`: The time column
+- `TIME INDEX`: columns of data type TIME

 ```sql
 DESC TABLE system_metrics;